eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/index.rst

 Usage
 -----

-This subsection describes two integrations methods to submit jobs to the cluster and in this way use the computational resources through the available licenses in :ref:`APOLO <about_apolo>` for Matlab (MDCS or Matlab client and its toolboxes)
+This subsection describes three integrations methods to submit jobs to the cluster and in this way use the computational resources through the available licenses in :ref:`APOLO <about_apolo>` for Matlab.

 .. toctree::